sindi-ai-mcp-server

 Core Modules

-• sindi-ai-mcp-server-spi: Fundamental CDI integration classes, interfaces, annotations and SPI definitions
+• sindi-ai-mcp-server-spi: Fundamental server-side MCP classes, interfaces, annotations and SPI definitions

 • sindi-ai-mcp-server-runtime: Runtime implementation of the SPI for runtime server registration and service discovery.

-• sindi-ai-mcp-server-runtime-rest: The Jakarta REST implementation of MCP SSE transport (streamable HTTP coming soon).
+• sindi-ai-mcp-server-runtime-rest-sse: The Jakarta REST implementation of MCP SSE transport.

-• sindi-ai-mcp-server-runtime-servlet: The Jakarta Servlet implementation of the MCP SEE and Streamable HTTP protocol.
+• sindi-ai-mcp-server-runtime-servlet-streamable-http: The Jakarta Servlet implementation of MCP Streamable HTTP transport.

 🚀 Quick Start